nep63/AllofUs/README.md

 https://github.com/konradjk/loftee/tree/grch38

-# General information about normalization and annotation
+# General information about normalization and annotation set up
 Below is the pathway to view and use interval vcf chromosome files.
 These files use the UCSC BED file to list the chromosomes and positions

 gsutil -u $GOOGLE_PROJECT ls gs://fc-aou-datasets-controlled/v8/wgs/short_read/snpindel/exome/vcf/